-- 1. City Council may approve the proposed policy for establishing Urban Revitalization Areas and Plans on Southeast 16th Street as described by Attachments A and B. - 2.
-City Council may approve the proposed policy for establishing Urban Revitalization Areas and Plans on Southeast 16th Street as described by Attachments A and B, with modifications. - 3.
-City Council may refer this issue to staff for further information. - 4.
-City Council may deny the proposed policy for establishing Urban Revitalization Areas and Plans on Southeast 16th Street.
+- 2. City Council can approve the proposed policy for establishing Urban Revitalization Areas and Plans on Southeast 16th Street as described by Attachments A and B, with modifications. - 3.
+City Council can refer this issue to staff for further information. - 4.
+City Council can choose to not adopt a policy for establishing Urban Revitalization Areas and Plans on Southeast 16th Street.